Educational Session Materials

 “community”?
 How do we model and help students shape a culture where everyone can participate

-• Learning from The LGBTQ Campus Climate Task Force: Key Recommendations (FILE 1) (FILE 2) (Presenter: Ric Chollar, LGBTQ Resources) Charged with researching and making recommendations for improving Mason’s campus climate for LGBTQ students, the LGBTQ Campus Climate Task Force Report was completed and submitted to VP Sandy Scherrens and Rose Pascarell in September 2012.
+as fully as possible? - Learning from The LGBTQ Campus Climate Task Force: Key Recommendations (FILE 1) (FILE 2) (Presenter: Ric Chollar, LGBTQ Resources) Charged with researching and making recommendations for improving Mason’s campus climate for LGBTQ students, the LGBTQ Campus Climate Task Force Report was completed and submitted to VP Sandy Scherrens and Rose Pascarell in September 2012.
 The Task Force co-chairs are currently prioritizing the eighty plus recommendations and this project will soon advance into the

 implementation phase.
 We will briefly review the history, context, and findings of the LGBTQ Campus